 Whether you’re an experienced videographer or are new to recording, you know that finding the best video camera under $1000 can be tough.
 While purchasing cameras can definitely be expensive, there are some great cameras out there that are capable of capturing truly stunning footage.
-If you are looking for a cheaper Video Camera click here for the review.
+If you are looking for a cheaper option, see our Video Cameras under $500 review.
 Top brand names like Sony, Canon, Nikon, Panasonic, and Fujifilm all offer some great cameras with very impressive recording ability.

 Table of Contents

 - View the Best Video Camera under $1000, Below

 - 4. Canon EOS 70D

 - 6. Canon EOS Rebel T6i Digital SLR

 - 9. Canon PowerShot G7 X Mark II